Skip to main content

 About Wolin

 Wolin National Park encompasses the diverse coastal and forest ecosystems of Wolin Island in northwestern Poland.
-Established in 1960, this 109.37 square kilometer park protects dramatic cliff coastlines rising up to 95 meters above the Baltic Sea, making them among the highest coastal cliffs in northern Europe.
-The landscape combines ancient beech forests with windswept coastal grasslands and sandy beaches.
-Extensive peat bogs harbor rare plant species adapted to acidic soils.
-The park's most iconic feature is the European bison breeding center, where these massive mammals are raised for reintroduction programs across Europe.
+Established on 3 March 1960, this 109.37 square kilometre park protects dramatic cliff coastlines rising up to 93 metres above the Baltic Sea — the highest coastal cliffs on the Polish coast.
+[1] The landscape combines ancient beech forests with windswept coastal grasslands and sandy beaches.
+Extensive peat bogs harbour rare plant species adapted to acidic soils.
+The park's most iconic wildlife feature is a European bison breeding reserve, established in 1976, where these large herbivores are maintained as part of broader European conservation efforts.
 Coastal erosion creates constantly changing cliff faces, revealing geological layers that span thousands of years.
-This combination of marine and terrestrial ecosystems supports exceptional biodiversity in a relatively compact area.
+This combination of marine and terrestrial ecosystems supports exceptional biodiversity, including over 1,300 vascular plant species.

 Wildlife Ecosystems

-The island's diverse ecosystems support a rich variety of wildlife, including European bison in Wolin National Park (reintroduced in 1976).
-The area is an important bird habitat, with white-tailed eagles, cormorants, and numerous migratory species.
-Marine mammals such as grey seals can be spotted along the coast, while the forests host deer, wild boar, and various small mammals.
-The waters around Wolin are rich in fish species including cod, herring, and salmon.
+The island's diverse ecosystems support a rich variety of wildlife.
+European bison have been maintained in a breeding reserve at Wolin National Park since 1976, when four animals were brought from the Białowieża and Borecka Forests.
+[1] The area is an important bird habitat, with white-tailed eagles, cormorants, and numerous migratory species.
+The park's forests host deer, wild boar, and various small mammals.
+The waters around Wolin are rich in fish species, and grey seals are occasionally observed along the coastal margins.

 Flora Ecosystems